Brittany-Potato/mission-4/README.md

 The Mission brief was to create a generative AI application turners could use to provide car insurance assesments to clients.

+This App was made by Brittany Cahill - Carnaby.

 ## ~~~ Installs

 - React